 That’s why nonprofits need to make sure that all volunteers are adequately trained and informed of, and affirmatively agree to abide by, the nonprofit organization’s policies and procedures.
 Of course, the level of training and information required will vary depending on the volunteer position.

 Providing adequate supervision, communication, and mentorship for volunteers can help avoid misunderstandings and will ultimately lead to a more positive experience for everyone involved.
 If volunteers provide critical information to the public, working with potentially sensitive or private information, or working one-on-one with individuals, careful supervision is a must.

 Once you have built a successful volunteer program – don’t forget to recognize your volunteers’ efforts.
 Make sure volunteers know their efforts are appreciated.
-Appreciation letters, emails, certificates, events, or even simple phone calls from staff will help ensure volunteers remain engaged and ready to serve or even recommend service to their friends and families.
+Appreciation letters, emails, certificates, events, or even simple phone calls from staff will help ensure nonprofit organization volunteers remain engaged and ready to serve or even recommend service to their friends and families.

 Once a nonprofit organization has thought through it’s screening, onboarding, risk management, training, supervision, and recognition procedures, the volunteer program is poised for success.